 Buddy Pegs was founded in 2014 by Scott and Jannine Fitzgerald.
 Before Buddy Pegs, Scott and Jannine owned and operated a Top 50 US bike shop for 14 years in Jackson Hole, WY and Victor, ID called Fitzgerald’s Bicycles.

-In 2019 they moved their family and Buddy Pegs to Bentonville, AR to contribute to the amazing bike-centric community building happening here!
+In 2019 they moved their family, and company, to Bentonville, AR to contribute to the amazing bike-centric community building happening here!

 If you want to see the nuts and bolts of how our Summer Camp registration process works, please watch this video.